10139NAT Course in Indigenous Mentoring

 This course has been developed by Aboriginal people to provide culturally practical tools and techniques to assist formal and informal Mentors

-This course is 5 days and includes; role-play assessments, case studies, research, questions and group work.
+This course is 5 days delivered over 3+2 days and includes; role-play assessments, case studies, research, questions and group work.

 Statement of Attainment – Course in Indigenous Mentoring (10139NAT)